 PEER-REVIEWED CONFERENCE PRESENTATIONS

-Taylor, S., Wong, R., Fong, C. & Beck, J. (2014, February-scheduled).
+Taylor, S., Wong, R., Fong, C. & Beck, J. (2014, February).
 Exploring conceptualization of diversity and social justice in a diverse, public, urban university.
-26th Annual Ethnographic and Qualitative Research Conference, Las Vegas, NV.
+Oral paper presentation at the 26th Annual Ethnographic and Qualitative Research Conference, Las Vegas, NV.

 Taylor, S., Cohen, E., & Stone, N. (2013, April).
 Using photovoice to engage stakeholders in program evaluation.
-California Association of Social Rehabilitation Agencies (CASRA) Spring Conference, San Mateo, CA.
+Oral paper presentation at the California Association of Social Rehabilitation Agencies (CASRA) Spring Conference, San Mateo, CA.

 Taylor, S. & Pierce, S. (2013, January).
 Teaching community mental health in California: A statewide content analysis of course outlines.
 Oral paper presentation at the annual conference of the Society for Social Work Research, San Diego, CA.